Witenite/Go_Projects/File_Replicator/readme.md

 #### Windows

+Note: These instructions are for a local Windows system, and remote Linux system.
+A Windows based target or remote system is beyond the scope of these instructions, though the program will work as expected with both a local and remote Windows based system.

 1. Confirm OpenSSH Client is installed under settings -> Application -> Manage optional applications

 2. Open CMD (run as adminisitrator by searching for **cmd** in start menu, then right clicking for option)